 Give the gift of YNAB.
 Maybe you drew Uncle Robby’s name this year for a Christmas present but he has absolutely nothing on his list.
 Since you just spent all of Thanksgiving hearing him low-key money stressing between bites of turkey, now’s your time!
 As with anything in finances and family, tread lightly.

-Here’s a suggestion for tiptoeing around that line: include a handwritten note on how YNAB has changed YOUR life, plus a session with you on getting started (or just send them this getting started video).
-Cost: $84.99 for 12 months.
+Here’s a suggestion for tiptoeing around that line: include a handwritten note on how YNAB has changed YOUR life, plus a session with you on getting started (check out this How to Teach YNAB video for a refresher!).
+Cost: $99 for 12 months.

-Oh, and did we mention: with the average YNABer paying off $6,000 in a year, Uncle Robby might be singing a whole new tune by next Thanksgiving.
+Oh, and did we mention: with the average YNABer paying off $6,000 in a year, Uncle Robby might be singing a whole new tune by the next time you see him.
 He might even be downright whistling.
 Send a gift here.

 For anyone who might benefit from thinking about their money differently: